Search

-A pancreas transplant is a surgical procedure to place a healthy pancreas from a deceased donor into a person whose pancreas no longer functions properly.
 Your pancreas is an organ that lies behind the lower part of your stomach.
 One of its main functions is to make insulin, a hormone that regulates the absorption of sugar (glucose) into your cells.

-If your pancreas doesn’t make enough insulin, blood sugar levels can rise to unhealthy levels, resulting in type 1 diabetes.
 Most pancreas transplants are done to treat type 1 diabetes.
 A pancreas transplant offers a potential cure for this condition.
 But it is typically reserved for those with serious complications of diabetes because the side effects of a pancreas transplant can be significant.

 In some cases, pancreas transplants may also treat type 2 diabetes.
 Rarely, pancreas transplants may be used in the treatment of pancreatic, bile duct or other cancers.
-A pancreas transplant is often done in conjunction with a kidney transplant in people whose kidneys have been damaged by diabetes.

-Why Is Pancreas Transplant Done
+Before Pancreas Transplant

 A pancreas transplant can restore normal insulin production and improve blood sugar control in people with diabetes, but it’s not a standard treatment.
 The side effects of the anti-rejection medications required after a pancreas transplant can often be serious.